mitsuba-renderer/drjit/src/python/docstr.rst

     dividing by the number of entries.
 The mean of an empty array is considered to be zero.

-    See the section on :ref:`horizontal reductions <horizontal-reductions>` for important general information about their properties.
+    See the discussion of :py:func:`dr.reduce() <reduce>` for important general information about the properties of horizontal reductions.

     Args:
         value (ArrayBase | Iterable | float | int): An input Dr.Jit array, tensor,